-The best way to prevent damage from snow and ice build-up is to maintain a clear space along the perimeter of your unit.
+The best way to protect your HVAC from damage resulting from snow and ice build-up is to maintain a clear space along the perimeter of your unit.
 We recommend clearing a space that is at least 18 inches all around the unit.
 What’s more, keep the top and sides of the unit uncovered.
 When you remove the ice from your unit, try not to use sharp objects so you don’t damage the coils and fins.

 Do Not Block the Exhaust